Negative binomial distribution: Overdispersed Poisson

 The negative binomial distribution, especially in its alternative parameterization described above, can be used as an alternative to the Poisson distribution.
 It is especially useful for discrete data over an unbounded positive range whose sample variance exceeds the sample mean.
 In such cases, the observations are overdispersed with respect to a Poisson distribution, for which the mean is equal to the variance.
 Hence a Poisson distribution is not an appropriate model.
 Since the negative binomial distribution has one more parameter than the Poisson, the second parameter can be used to adjust the variance independently of the mean.
 See Cumulants of some discrete probability distributions.

 An application of this is to annual counts of tropical cyclones in the North Atlantic or to monthly to 6-monthly counts of wintertime extratropical cyclones over Europe, for which the variance is greater than the mean.
 In the case of modest overdispersion, this may produce substantially similar results to an overdispersed Poisson distribution.

+Negative binomial modeling is widely employed in ecology and biodiversity research for analyzing count data where overdispersion is very common.
+This is because overdispersion is indicative of biological aggregation, such as species or communities forming clusters.
+Ignoring overdispersion can lead to significantly inflated model parameters, resulting in misleading statistical inferences.
+The negative binomial distribution effectively addresses overdispersed counts by permitting the variance to vary quadratically with the mean.
+An additional dispersion parameter governs the slope of the quadratic term, determining the severity of overdispersion.
+The model's quadratic mean-variance relationship proves to be a realistic approach for handling overdispersion, as supported by empirical evidence from many studies.
+Overall, the NB model offers two attractive features: (1) the convenient interpretation of the dispersion parameter as an index of clustering or aggregation, and (2) its tractable form, featuring a closed expression for the probability mass function.

-The negative binomial distribution is also commonly used to model data in the form of discrete sequence read counts from high-throughput RNA and DNA sequencing experiments.
+In genetics, the negative binomial distribution is commonly used to model data in the form of discrete sequence read counts from high-throughput RNA and DNA sequencing experiments.

+In epidemiology of infectious diseases, the negative binomial has been used as a better option than the Poisson distribution to model overdispersed counts of secondary infections from one infected case (super-spreading events).